petershin/liferay-learn/docs/commerce/latest/en/pricing/pricing-engine-overview.md

 ![Use custom promotion lists to store targeted promotion price entries.](./pricing-engine-overview/images/05.png)

 !!! note
-    Prior to Liferay DXP 7.4 U42/GA42, Promotion Price was called Sale Price.
+    Before Liferay DXP 7.4 U42/GA42, Promotion Price was called Sale Price.

 ## Price Tiers

 Price tiers are set directly within a price entry and define specific prices for orders that meet minimum quantity requirements.
-These prices are displayed to customers as discounted order options.
+These prices appear to customers as discounted order options.
 See [Using Price Tiers](./using-price-tiers.md) for more information.

 ## Discounts